Robert William Thomson

-Robert William Thomson PRSSA FRSE (29 June 1822–8 March 1873) was a Scottish inventor known for inventing the fountain pen and the pneumatic tyre.
+Robert William Thomson PRSSA FRSE (29 June 1822 – 8 March 1873) was a Scottish inventor who invented the refillable fountain pen and the pneumatic tyre.

 Life

 He was born on 29 June 1822 in Stonehaven in the northeast of Scotland, He was baptised into the Church of Scotland on 26 July 1822.
 Robert was the eleventh of twelve children of a local woolen mill owner.
 His family wished him to study for the ministry, but Robert refused, one reason being his inability to master Latin.
 Robert left school at the age of 14 and went to live with an uncle in Charleston, United States, where he was apprenticed to a merchant.
 Two years later he returned home and taught himself chemistry, electricity and astronomy with the help of a local weaver who had knowledge of mathematics.

-Robert's father gave him a workshop, and by the time he was 17 years old he had rebuilt his mother's washing mangle so that the wet linen could be passed through the rollers in either direction, had successfully designed and built a ribbon saw, and had completed the first working model of his elliptic rotary steam engine which he perfected in later life.
+Robert's father gave him a workshop, and by the time he was 17 years old he had rebuilt his mother's washing mangle so that the wet linen could be passed through the rollers in either direction, and had completed the first working model of his elliptic rotary steam engine which he perfected in later life.
 He served an engineering apprenticeship in Aberdeen and Dundee before joining a civil engineering company in Glasgow.
 He then went to work for an Edinburgh firm of civil engineers where he devised a new method of detonating explosive charges by the use of electricity, thus greatly reducing the loss of lives in mines throughout the world.

 Thomson next worked as a railway engineer and supervised the blasting of chalk cliffs near Dover for the South Eastern Railway.
 Soon he set up his own railway consultancy business and proposed the line for the Eastern Counties Railway which was accepted by Parliament and eventually developed.

 Thomson was 23 years old when he patented his pneumatic tyre.
 He was granted a patent in France in 1846 and in the US in 1847.
 His tyre consisted of a hollow belt of India-rubber inflated with air so that the wheels presented "a cushion of air to the ground, rail or track on which they run".
 This elastic belt of rubberized canvas was enclosed within a strong outer casing of leather which was bolted to the wheel.
 Thomson's "Aerial Wheels" were demonstrated in London's Regent's Park in March 1847 and were fitted to several horse-drawn carriages, greatly improving the comfort of travel and reducing noise.
 One set ran for 1200 miles without a sign of deterioration.

-In 1849 he invented the fountain pen.
+In 1849 he invented the refillable fountain pen.

 In 1863 he was elected a Fellow of the Royal Society of Edinburgh, his proposer being Charles Piazzi Smyth.
 From 1869 to 1871 he served as president of the Royal Scottish Society of Arts.

 He amassed a large sum from his inventions and lived in a huge townhouse at 3 Moray Place on the Moray Estate in west Edinburgh.